ugate/templeo/jsdocp/tutorial/1-engine.md

 The `include` _directive_ provides a standard [ECMAScript Tagged Template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) function that accepts a template literal and loads/outputs one or more resolved partial templates that have a matching partial `name` used during [registration](module-templeo.Engine.html#registerPartial).

-> There are better ways to [automatically register partials using `Cachier`s](), but for illustrational purposes we'll be registering them manually using `Engine.registerPartial`.

 __Although, we are not limited to HTML__, we'll start with some simple HTML templates to illustrate its use.
 Assume that we have the following templates...

 ```html